mvcb01/filmdepot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Simple CLI utility for movie hoarders to interact with a local movie collection.
+Simple CLI utility to interact with a local movie collection.

 * parse your movie files into Title, Release Date, rip quality and rip group
 * search [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) and link movie rips to movies